waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 The Rackspace documentation platform is called *deconst*.
 Deconst is a continuous-delivery pipeline that can assemble documentation source projects from individual GitHub repositories to a single site hosted on a Deconst instance and deploy the content to multiple domains within that site.

-The Rackspace documentation is hosted on a Deconst site that serves the content for the following domains:
+The following Rackspace customer documentation is hosted on a Deconst site that serves for each domain separately.
 - [Rackspace Developer Docs](https://developer.rackspace.com/docs/)
 - [Support How-To](https://support.rackspace.com/how-to/)
 - [Carina Docs](https://getcarina.com/docs/)